Budget-Friendly Framing: Make Your Art Shine

 Double Matting for Depth

 For extra visual interest, use two mats of different colors or textures.
-The inner mat provides a subtle accent that ties into the artwork, while the outer mat keeps the overall look refined.
+The inner mat provides an accent to the artwork, while the outer mat refines the overall look.

 Photo by Hermes Rivera on Unsplash